 At Elastic we are always interested in the Graphic Design department and what they produce, but this year I found it quite confusing as it seems to have incorporated illustration and sculpture quite strongly.
 Andrew Bell’s, The Ritual was a highlight though as he has introduced a new reading experience, by printing a booklet on a cloth with a specific folding format that forces the reader to sit down and properly absorb the content.
 Bell’s simplistic font and bold complimentary colours really made it stand out and is very effective.

-I had mixed reviews with the overall degree show and with the amount of creativity presented but Elastic will most definitely but coming back to witness what the students will produce next year.
+I had mixed reviews with the overall degree show and with the amount of creativity presented but Elastic will most definitely be coming back to witness what the students will produce next year.

 For more info about any of the artists visit: